ronrest/domain_and_ec2/README.md

 ## 3. Change DNS settings in your Domain Name Provider
 Log into the website where you registered your domain name.
 Ther should be a section to change your **DNS** settings.
 Look for a section that contains the **nameservers**.
-It should have to fields, that look something like this:
+It should have two or more fields that look something like this:

 ```sh
 ns1.example.com